af83/sponges/README.md

 ## HTTP supervision

-sponges provides an HTTP interface to supervise the pool's activity, and to expose pids.
+Sponges provides an HTTP interface to supervise the pool's activity, and expose pids.
 HTTP supervision can be enabled in the configuration: